Current Projects

 San Benito Wildfire Resilience Program

-UC Cooperative Extension, San Benito Agricultural Land Trust, the San Benito RCD, and other partners have recently updated the Community Wildfire Protection Plan (CWPP).
-In 2025 we are embarking on the development of the Regional Priority Plan (RPP) for San Benito County.
+UC Cooperative Extension, San Benito Agricultural Land Trust, the San Benito Resource Conservation District (RCD), and many other partners recently updated the San Benito Community Wildfire Protection Plan (CWPP).
+In 2025 we embarded on the development of the Regional Priority Plan (RPP) for San Benito County.
+Visit the San Benito Wildfire Resilience Program webpage to learn more.

 Photo by Bob Connolly

-The CWPP will serve as a roadmap for prioritizing hazardous fuels reduction and other fire prevention activities to improve community resilience to wildfires.
-The RPP will describe the existing conditions of wildlands in the county and will recommend a set of priority projects aimed at reducing risk and damage to sensitive resources and communities.
+The CWPP serves as a roadmap for prioritizing hazardous fuels reduction and other fire prevention activities to improve community resilience to wildfires.
+The CWPP also identifies where there is the need for fire to support fire-adapted habitats and Indigenous cultural fire practices.
+The RPP will recommend a set of priority projects from the CWPP to implement.
 Having an RPP is a key requirement for continuing and expanding the region’s funding for wildfire mitigation related projects.

 This project is funded by a block grant awarded to the State Coastal Conservancy through the California Department of Conservation.